Purdue-CS193/homework-0-Vinny31415/index.md

+# Vincent's First CS193 Homework

+- It's definitely a course of all time!
+- Hello World!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.